Ahmed Tabrez Shams Chowdhury

 Ahmed Tabrez Shams Chowdhury (Note: SBP, BSP, ndc, psc) is a retired lieutenant general of the Bangladesh Army and served as quartermaster general (QMG) of the Bangladesh Army in Army Headquarters.
 Before that he was general officer commanding of Army Training and Doctrine Command.
-Prior to that, he was director general of Directorate General of Forces Intelligence.
+Prior to that, he was director general of the Directorate General of Forces Intelligence.
 He is the former general officer commanding (GOC) of the 10th Infantry Division and area commander, Cox’s Bazar Area and 33rd Infantry Division and area commander, Cumilla Area.

 Career

 Chowdhury had served as the area commander of Cumilla Area and general officer commanding of the 33rd Infantry Division from 2018 to 2020.
 In October 2018, Chowdhury was the chief guest at the Bangladesh Army volleyball tournament held in Comilla Cantonment.

-After Cumilla, He was appointed as the general officer commanding of the 10th Infantry Division and area commander, Cox’s Bazar Area, Ramu Cantonment.
-On 3 December 2020, he received General Aziz Ahmed, chief of army staff, at Ramu Cantonment who had come to observe the flag raising ceremony of four units at the newly established Ramu Cantonment.
-The four units were the Bangladesh Army Station Headquarters at Ramu, Combined Military Hospital (Ramu), 10the Field Intelligence Unit, and Static Signal Company.
+After Cumilla, he was appointed as the general officer commanding of the 10th Infantry Division and area commander, Cox’s Bazar Area, Ramu Cantonment.
+On 3 December 2020, he received General Aziz Ahmed, chief of army staff, at Ramu Cantonment, who had come to observe the flag-raising ceremony of four units at the newly established Ramu Cantonment.
+The four units were the Bangladesh Army Station Headquarters at Ramu, Combined Military Hospital (Ramu), 10th Field Intelligence Unit, and Static Signal Company.

-On 5 July 2021, Chowdhury was appointed the director general of Directorate General of Forces Intelligence.
-The former director general of Directorate General of Forces Intelligence, Md Saiful Alam, was appointed the quarter master general of the Bangladesh Army.
-During his term at the DGFI, a secret has been revealed that since long time DGFI is operating a secret prison called Aynaghar.
+On 5 July 2021, Chowdhury was appointed the director general of the Directorate General of Forces Intelligence.
+The former director general of the Directorate General of Forces Intelligence, Md Saiful Alam, was appointed the quarter master general of the Bangladesh Army.
+During his term at the DGFI, it was revealed that for a long time the DGFI has been operating a secret prison called Aynaghar.

-On 26 October 2022, Chowdhury was promoted to the rank of lieutenant general and he posted to the Army Training and Doctrine Command (ARTDOC) in Mymensingh Cantonment.
-Major general Hamidul Haque succeeded him as director general of Directorate General of Forces Intelligence.
+On 26 October 2022, Chowdhury was promoted to the rank of lieutenant general, and he was posted to the Army Training and Doctrine Command (ARTDOC) in Mymensingh Cantonment.
+Major General Hamidul Haque succeeded him as director general of the Directorate General of Forces Intelligence.

-Chowdhury was sent to mandatory retirement on 12 September 2024 along with two former director generals of Directorate-General of Forces Intelligence, lieutenant general Saiful Alam, and major general Hamidul Haque.
-The three officers along with former director general of special security forces lieutenant general Mujibur Rahman were detained soon after the fall of Fifth Hasina ministry.
+Chowdhury was sent to mandatory retirement on 12 September 2024, along with two former director generals of the Directorate-General of Forces Intelligence, Lieutenant General Saiful Alam, and Major General Hamidul Haque.
+The three officers along, with former director general of special security forces Lieutenant General Mujibur Rahman, were detained soon after the fall of the Fifth Hasina ministry.